 Occult Bacteremia and Fever Without Apparent Source in Infants and Young Children

-The causes, evaluation, and management of possible occult bacteremia vary by childrens' age and immunization status.
+The causes, evaluation, and management of possible occult bacteremia vary by children's age and immunization status.
 See also Fever in Infants and Children.

-In the era before conjugate vaccines, about 3 to 5% of children aged 3 to 36 mo with a febrile illness (temperature ≥ 39° C) and no localizing abnormalities (ie, fever without a source) had occult bacteremia.
-In contrast, children > 36 mo with bacteremia almost always looked ill and had an identifiable (ie, non-occult) focus of infection.
+In the era before conjugate vaccines, about 3 to 5% of children aged 3 to 36 months with a febrile illness (temperature ≥ 39° C) and no localizing abnormalities (ie, fever without a source) had occult bacteremia.
+In contrast, children > 36 months with bacteremia almost always looked ill and had an identifiable (ie, non-occult) focus of infection.
 The majority (80%) of occult bacteremia prior to routine conjugate immunization was caused by Streptococcus pneumoniae.
 A smaller percentage (10%) was caused by Haemophilus influenzae type b, and an even smaller percentage (5%) by Neisseria meningitidis.

-Occult bacteremia is a concern because about 5 to 10% of the children develop serious bacterial infections (SBIs)—typically defined as sepsis, meningitis, and urinary tract infection, but also including septic arthritis and osteomyelitis.
+Occult bacteremia is a concern because about 5 to 10% of the children develop serious bacterial infections (SBIs)—typically defined as sepsis, meningitis, and urinary tract infection (UTI), but also including septic arthritis and osteomyelitis.
 Such infections could be minimized by early identification and treatment of the bacteremia.
 The likelihood of progression to serious focal illness depended on the cause: 7 to 25% for bacteremia caused by H. influenzae type b but 4 to 6% for bacteremia caused by S. pneumoniae.

-Notably, late-onset (infection occurring at > 7 days of age) group B streptococcal infection is not affected by chemoprophylaxis during labor, and other serious bacterial illnesses such as UTI (most commonly caused by Escherichia coli) and occasional cases of Salmonella bacteremia continue to be important causes of fever without apparent source on physical examination in infants < 3 mo.
+Notably, late-onset (infection occurring at > 7 days of age) group B streptococcal infection is not affected by chemoprophylaxis during labor, and other serious bacterial illnesses such as UTI (most commonly caused by Escherichia coli) and occasional cases of Salmonella bacteremia continue to be important causes of fever without apparent source on physical examination in infants < 3 months.

-The major symptom of occult bacteremia is fever—temperature ≥ 39° C (≥ 38° C for infants < 3 mo).
+The major symptom of occult bacteremia is fever—temperature ≥ 39° C (≥ 38° C for infants < 3 months).
 By definition, children with apparent focal disease (eg, cough, dyspnea, and pulmonary crackles suggesting pneumonia; skin erythema suggesting cellulitis or septic arthritis) are excluded (ie, because their disease is not occult).
 A toxic appearance (eg, limpness and listlessness, lethargy, signs of poor perfusion, cyanosis, marked hypoventilation or hyperventilation) suggests sepsis or septic shock; bacteremia in such children is also not classified as occult or fever without a source.
 However, early sepsis can be difficult to distinguish from occult bacteremia.

-Diagnosis of bacteremia requires blood cultures; ideally, two samples are taken from separate sites, which helps minimize the problem of false positives due to skin contaminants, and results should be made available within 24 h.
+Diagnosis of bacteremia requires blood cultures; ideally, two samples are taken from separate sites, which helps minimize the problem of false positives due to skin contaminants, and results should be made available within 24 hours.

 Recommendations for testing and choice of tests vary with age, temperature, and clinical appearance; the goal is to minimize testing without missing an SBI.
 Children who have indications of focal infection on history or physical examination are evaluated based on those findings.

 When available, rapid diagnostic tests for enteroviruses, respiratory syncytial virus, and influenza virus are useful in the evaluation of infants with fever without apparent source, because infants whose test results are positive for these viruses likely have fever resulting from that virus and require few or no further tests for SBI.
 There also are rapid tests for other viruses but these have not been studied sufficiently to justify using their results to alter testing for SBI.

-It is important to note that any febrile infant, regardless of immunization history, who appears seriously ill or toxic requires complete clinical and laboratory evaluation (CBC with differential, blood cultures, urine cultures, lumbar puncture, and in most cases, admission to the hospital with empiric antimicrobial therapy).
+It is important to note that any febrile infant, regardless of immunization history, who appears seriously ill or toxic requires complete clinical and laboratory evaluation (CBC with differential, blood cultures, urine cultures, lumbar puncture, and, in most cases, admission to the hospital with empiric antimicrobial therapy).
 Unimmunized, underimmunized, and immunocompromised febrile infants in this age range are more susceptible to SBI than their peers and also typically require the same full clinical and laboratory evaluation for SBI and empiric antibiotics.
-Children with dyspnea or low O2 saturation should also have chest x-ray.
+Children with dyspnea or low oxygen saturation should also have chest x-ray.

 Toxic-appearing or seriously ill-appearing infants require immediate clinical evaluation and collection of blood, urine, and spinal fluid cultures and hospitalization for empiric antibiotic therapy.
-Unlike in older infants, in those < 3 mo of age, a nontoxic clinical appearance does not routinely allow deferral of testing.
+Unlike in older infants, in those < 3 months of age, a nontoxic clinical appearance does not routinely allow deferral of testing.

-Algorithms have been developed to help guide evaluation of infants in this age group (for one example, see Figure: Evaluation and management of the febrile infant aged < 3 mo.).
+Algorithms have been developed to help guide evaluation of infants in this age group (for one example, see Figure: Evaluation and management of the febrile infant aged < 3 months).
 In using the algorithm, many experts consider age < 30 days by itself to be a high-risk criterion (and thus routinely admit them and do additional testing), whereas others do not and manage all infants < 90 days of age using the same criteria.
 This algorithm is sensitive for SBI but relatively nonspecific.
 Thus, given the relatively low incidence of SBI even among the population of febrile young infants, the algorithm has a high negative predictive value but a low positive predictive value (see Understanding Medical Tests and Test Results : Test Characteristics), making it much more effective in identifying children at low risk of infection who can be treated expectantly (ie, SBI or bacteremia ruled out) rather than in identifying children with true SBI or bacteremia.

 Children who receive antibiotics before bacteremia is confirmed by blood culture seem less likely to develop focal infections, but data are inconsistent.
 However, because of the low overall incidence of bacteremia, many children would receive unnecessary treatment if all who were tested were empirically treated.
 As above, management varies by age and other clinical factors.

-Regardless of age, all children are reexamined in 24 to 48 h.
+Regardless of age, all children are reexamined in 24 to 48 hours.
 Those with persistent fever or positive blood or urine cultures who have not been treated already have more cultures done and are hospitalized for evaluation of possible sepsis and parenteral antibiotic therapy.
 If new signs of focal infection are found on reexamination, evaluation and therapy are directed by the findings.

 Antipyretics in weight-based dosage are given.
 Antibiotics are not given unless cultures are positive.
-For urinary tract infection, well-appearing children may receive oral antibiotics for UTI as outpatients; others (eg, those who appear more ill) may require admission for parenteral antibiotics.
+For urinary tract infection, well-appearing children may receive oral antibiotics for pediatric UTI as outpatients; others (eg, those who appear more ill) may require admission for parenteral antibiotics.

-One common system for management before culture results (see Figure: Evaluation and management of the febrile infant aged < 3 mo.) minimizes antibiotic use in most febrile infants who are not likely to have serious bacterial infection and provides antibiotics promptly to the few who need them.
-If urinalysis and urine cultures suggest urinary tract infection, well-appearing children may receive oral antibiotics for UTI as outpatients; others (eg, those who appear more ill) may require admission for parenteral antibiotics.
+One common system for management before culture results (see Figure: Evaluation and management of the febrile infant aged < 3 months) minimizes antibiotic use in most febrile infants who are not likely to have serious bacterial infection and provides antibiotics promptly to the few who need them.
+If urinalysis and urine cultures suggest urinary tract infection, well-appearing children may receive oral antibiotics for pediatric UTI as outpatients; others (eg, those who appear more ill) may require admission for parenteral antibiotics.